IBM-Cloud/docs/runtimes/nodejs/index.md

 {{site.data.keyword.Bluemix}} provides all the [currently available Node.js runtimes](http://nodejs.org/dist/).
 Of those, IBM provides versions which contain enhancements and bug fixes.
 See [Latest Updates to the Node.js Buildpack](../../runtimes/nodejs/updates.html) for more information.

-The IBM Node.js buildpack caches all the IBM runtime versions.
+The IBM Node.js buildpack caches the IBM runtime versions.
 So if you use IBM SDK for Node.js runtime in your application, you get faster application performance when your application is pushed to Bluemix.

 Use the **node** parameter in the **engines** section in the **package.json** file to specify the version of Node.js runtime that you want to run.